stroxler/jenkinsExampleLibrary/README.md

   - Because the `@NonCPS` annotation is only defined in jenkins, you can't easily just verify the groovy code locally

+### How do I run tests?

-To mostly get around this issue, I wrote a `runtests.py` script that copies the whole codebase to a temporary directory, stripping out every instance of `@NonCPS` that I find in `src` files, and then runs `tests.groovy` with a proper classpath or starts a `groovysh` interactive
+To mostly get around this issue, I wrote a `run.py` script that copies the whole codebase to a temporary directory, stripping out every instance of `@NonCPS` that I find in `src` files, and then runs `tests.groovy` with a proper classpath or starts a `groovysh` interactive